viktors-telle/personal-blog/content/blog/ensuring-decent-code-quality-in-the project/index.md

   - Quality Software
   - .NET
 ---
 Code quality is the most important goal that you should pursue in your project.
 If neglected, it can cause a devastating effect in the long run.
 Your project becomes hard to maintain.
 Costs increase and the motivation of developers to work with such a project declines.
-In this article, I am going to show the ways how you can ensure better code quality in your codebase.
+In this article, I am going to show the ways how you can ensure better code quality in your codebase and make everyone happy.

 ## Unit tests